File (im_file)

 InputType

-See the InputType directive in the list of common module directives.
-If this directive is not specified the default is LineBased (the module will use CRLF as the record terminator on Windows, or LF on Unix).
+The default is LineBased, meaning the module will use CRLF as the record terminator on Windows, or LF on Unix.

 NoEscape

-This boolean directive specifies whether the backslash (\) in file paths should be disabled as an escape sequence.
-This is especially useful for file paths on Windows.
-By default, NoEscape is FALSE (backslash escaping is enabled and the path separator on Windows must be escaped).
+Set this directive to TRUE to disable using the backslash (\) in file paths as an escape sequence, which is especially useful for file paths on Windows.
+The default is FALSE; backslash escaping is enabled, and the path separator on Windows must be escaped.

 PollInterval